jmunixusers/presentations/Vim.md

 ### Getting started with Vim

-To start vim without opening a specific file simply type `vim` on the terminal.
+To start Vim without opening a specific file simply type `Vim` on the terminal.
-To open a file, write `vim filename`, in the case of this file, one would type `vim vim.md`, like you likely already have.
+To open a file, write `Vim filename`, in the case of this file, one would type `Vim Vim.md`, like you likely already have.

-to quit vim, simply hit `esc` a couple of times, then type `:q` and hit enter.
+To quit Vim, simply hit `esc` a couple of times, then type `:q` and hit enter.
-Hitting escape ensures that you are not in insert mode. if this gives you an error, typing `:q!` will force exit, but will discard all changes.
+Hitting escape ensures that you are not in insert mode.
+If this gives you an error, typing `:q!` will force exit, but will discard all changes.

-to save a file in vim, go to normal mode and type `:w` this will save the file directly back to the same filename. this can be combined with the `q` command with `:wq`, saving and quitting at the same time.
+To save a file in Vim, hit escape and type `:w` this will save the file directly back to the same filename.
+This can be combined with the `q` command with `:wq`, saving and quitting at the same time.

 #### Modes of Vim

-Before we jump into movement, we should quickly go over 3 modes of vim; normal, insert and visual.
+Before we jump into movement, we should quickly go over 3 modes of Vim; normal, insert and visual.
 You can enter these modes at any time while not in another mode, and can get out of them by hitting the `esc` key.

 ##### Normal

-Normal mode is the default mode of vim, and the mode vim goes to when the escape key is pressed.
+Normal mode is the default mode of Vim, and the mode Vim goes to when the escape key is pressed.
 In this mode, you can freely move the cursor, do some limited text manipulation, enter commands, search, and enter the other two modes.

-Any vim command that is not a simple keypress will start with a `:` and is written to the bottom of the terminal.
+Any Vim command that is not a simple keypress will start with a `:` and is written to the bottom of the terminal.

 ##### Insert

-While in insert mode, vim acts as a basic text editor, type on the keyboard and text appears in the file.
-Cursor movement can be achived with the arrow keys. insert mode can be accessed with the `i` key, and will start the insertion at the exact character that the cursor is on. if you wish to start at the character after, use the `a` key instead
+While in insert mode, Vim acts as a basic text editor, type on the keyboard and text appears in the file.
+Cursor movement can be achived with the arrow keys.
+Insert mode can be accessed with the `i` key, and will start the insertion at the exact character that the cursor is on.
+If you wish to start at the character after, use the `a` key instead
 - `i` enter insert mode at current character
 - `a` enter insert mode after current character